 - (a) The crew member shall be responsible for the proper execution of his/her duties.
-Crew duties shall be specified in the checklist. - (b) Except for balloons, during critical phases of flight or whenever deemed necessary by the pilot-in-command in the interest of safety, the crew member shall be restrained at his/her assigned station unless otherwise specified in the checklist. - (c) During flight, the flight crew member shall keep his/her safety belt fastened while at his/her station. - (d) During flight, at least one qualified flight crew member shall remain at the controls of the aircraft at all times. - (e) The crew member shall not undertake duties on an aircraft: - (1) if he/she knows or suspects that he/she is suffering from fatigue or feels otherwise unfit to perform his/her duties; or - (2) when under the influence of psychoactive substances or alcohol or for other reasons. - (f) The crew member who undertakes duties for more than one operator shall: - (1) maintain his/her individual records regarding flight and duty times and rest periods as referred to in Annex III (Part-ORO), Subpart FTL to MCAR Operations, if applicable; and - (2) provide each operator with the data needed to schedule activities in accordance with the applicable FTL requirements.
+Crew duties shall be specified in the checklist. - (b) During critical phases of the flight or whenever deemed necessary by the pilot-incommand in the interest of safety, the crew member shall be restrained at his/her assigned station, unless otherwise specified in the checklist. - (c) During flight, the flight crew member shall keep his/her safety belt fastened while at his/her station. - (d) During flight, at least one qualified flight crew member shall remain at the controls of the aircraft at all times. - (e) The crew member shall not undertake duties on an aircraft: - (1) if he/she knows or suspects that he/she is suffering from fatigue or feels otherwise unfit to perform his/her duties; or - (2) when under the influence of psychoactive substances or for other reasons as referred to in 7.g of Essential Requirements (Part ERO). - (f) The crew member who undertakes duties for more than one operator shall: - (1) maintain his/her individual records regarding flight and duty times and rest periods as referred to in Annex III (Part-ORO), Subpart FTL to MCAR Operations, if applicable; and - (2) provide each operator with the data needed to schedule activities in accordance with the applicable FTL requirements.